bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 ## Configure Bonita client for CAS

 1. For each tenant, edit `authenticationManager-config.properties` to enable the CASRemoteAuthenticationManager and its properties.
-If you edit this in `bonita-home/client/platform/tenant-template/conf/`, the settings will apply to all new tenants.
-For an existing tenant, edit the properties file in `bonita-home/client/tenants/``_<tenant-id>_`.
 The service URL in the properties file must be the same as that in the JAAS file.
 The `authenticationManager-config.properties` will have the following content (specify the relevant IP address and ports):

 ```